 1) RIGHT CLICK in any Process Control Track and select New Doubler.

 2) Make sure the Revoice Pro session window is selected and press the B key on your keyboard.
 This will open the New Process window as shown above.
 LEFT CLICK the Selected Process drop down to select Doubler.
 Pressing the B key again will close the window - but it is generally more efficient to leave this window open.

 Selected Process: is correctly set to be a Doubler process.
-(It will be what was previously selected until you change it).

 Initial Input Start and End: the New Process window has correctly chosen the Selected Audio (which is the audio shown in green) from start to end.
 Alternative options for setting this can be found in Setting a Process Control Block.